Henrik-Nordlund/professional-certifications/README.md

 ### 4. Credential Management and Access Control with Active Directory and Entra ID
 - Pluralsight Certificate of Completion
-- <a href= "https://github.com/Henrik-Nordlund/professional-certifications/blob/main/Pluralsight-AD-Entra-04-Credential Management and Access
+- <a href= "https://github.com/Henrik-Nordlund/professional-certifications/blob/main/Pluralsight-AD-Entra-04-Credential Management and Access Control.pdf">View certificate</a>
-Control with Active Directory and Entra
-ID.pdf">View certificate</a>

 ### 5. Work with Forests and Domains with Active Directory